-Turn your 8×5″ with right sides out and press both the 8×5″ piece and 2×5″ piece with the seam in the middle.
+- Turn your 8×5″ with right sides out and press both the 8×5″ piece and the 2×5″ piece with the seam in the middle.

 With whatever ruffle method you prefer – be it sewing a long basting stitch and pulling just the top thread to gather, or cheating and letting your machine do the work – ruffle/gather your four pieces of 1×5″ flannel.

 Lay your piece of 9×22 flannel out

 and find the middle of HALF of it (9×11) – allowing for seam allowances.